rycwilson/js-code-challenges/README.md

 Description:

-The new "Avengers" movie has just been released!
 There are a lot of people at the cinema box office standing in a huge line.
-Each of them has a single 100, 50 or 25 dollars bill.
-A "Avengers" ticket costs 25 dollars.
+Each of them has a single 100, 50, or 25 dollar bill.
+A ticket costs 25 dollars.

-Vasya is currently working as a clerk.
-He wants to sell a ticket to every single person in this line.

-Can Vasya sell a ticket to each person and give the change if he initially has no money and sells the tickets strictly in the order people follow in the line?
+Can the clerk sell a ticket to each person in line and give them the correct change if he initially has no money and sells the tickets strictly in the order of people in line?

-Return YES, if Vasya can sell a ticket to each person and give the change.
-Otherwise return NO.
+If so, return "YES".
+Otherwise, return "NO".